Quick Answer: Can Hamsters Eat Grapes?

 Signs Your Hamster Ate Too Many Grapes

-- Lethargy — a normally active hamster that becomes unusually sleepy or reluctant to explore.
+- Lethargy — A normally active hamster that becomes unusually sleepy or disinterested.

 When to See a Vet

-Most mild cases resolve within 12-24 hours if you remove all treats and stick to pellets and fresh water.
-But contact your exotic vet immediately if you observe:
+Most mild cases resolve within 12-24 hours if you remove all treats and provide fresh water and pellets.
+Contact your exotic vet immediately if:

 - Blood in the stool